-- 2.74.
-Singapore's proposal specifies that foodstuffs purchased for non-commercial humanitarian purposes by the World Food programme shall be exempted from the application of Export Prohibitions and Restrictions. - 2.75.
+- 2.77.
+Singapore's proposals specify that foodstuffs purchased for non-commercial humanitarian purposes by the World Food Programme shall be exempted from the application of Export Prohibitions and Restrictions. - 2.78.
 While many Members supported this proposal, the view was expressed that this provision would limit Members' flexibility in applying such measures and that WFP purchases were made on commercial terms.
+One Member suggested discussing after MC11 how the WTO could assist the WFP humanitarian efforts, but in a context de-linked from the proposal on transparency of export restrictions.